TL;DR

 Boosters vary in design and capability.
 Some plug directly into wall outlets to re-amplify a signal, while others are part of larger systems like mesh networks that use multiple access points to provide seamless coverage.
 The right type depends on your space, your router, and the level of performance you need.

-WiFi Extender vs Booster: What's the Difference?
+WiFi Extender vs Booster: What's The Difference?

 While the terms may overlap, there are technical distinctions in how different types of boosters function: